The University of Wisconsin Press

 “This excellent guide to bird gardening in the midwestern states provides abundant detail about how to improve the quality of backyard habitats through examples and practical plans.
 Mariette Nowak demonstrates that even small steps can improve local bird habitats in meaningful ways.”—Stephen Kress, vice president of bird conservation, National Audubon Society

 Mariette Nowak is an active leader and volunteer for Wild Ones: Native Plants, Natural Landscapes and Lakeland Audubon Society.
 She is also a public speaker on landscaping, native plants, and birding and before her retirement, she was director of the Wehr Nature Center, a unit of the Milwaukee County Parks in Wisconsin.

 There is a press kit for ths title.
-Inquiries regarding review copies, events, and interviews can be directed to the publicity department at firstname.lastname@example.org or (608) 263-0734.
+Media & bookseller inquiries regarding review copies, events, and interviews can be directed to the publicity department at email@example.com or (608) 263-0734.
 (If you want to examine a book for possible course use, please see Course Books in the left sidebar.
 If you want to examine a book for possible rights licensing, please see Rights & Permissions in the left sidebar.)

 Birds of Wisconsin

 350 pp. 6 3/4 x 10 1/4

 60 color photos, 20 b/w line drawings, 4 maps

 About our e-books